 - Returned in February 1919 to Rouen for Prisoner of War guard duties.

 - The battalion landed back in England and went to Hazeley Down Camp near Winchester in late April 1919, taking part in the London Victory Parade on 3 May 1919.]

-After returning to Newfoundland, Leslie soon emigrated to America where he married Fannie Elizabeth Chislett in 1924 in King’s, New York.
+After returning to Newfoundland, living in Back Harbour in the 1921 Newfoundland Census, Leslie soon emigrated to America, where he married Fannie Elizabeth Chislett in 1924 in King’s, New York.
 They had children Gladys Elaine Anstey (b 1928 Brooklyn, died an infant); and Lloyd Harris Anstey (b 1929 Brooklyn).
 In the 1930 Census the family was living in Brooklyn, King’s, New York where Leslie was a carpenter.
 By 1943 he was living at 726 Park Place, Brooklyn, New York, still a carpenter but now an American citizen (he was naturalised in 1942).